MadAreYou/Network_Check_app/README.md

 ##  Quick Start

 1. **Launch the application**
+   - Double-click `Run-NetworkCheck.vbs` (recommended - no PowerShell window)
-   - Double-click `Run-NetworkCheck.bat`
+   - Or double-click `Run-NetworkCheck.bat`
-   - Or right-click `NetworkCheckApp.ps1`  "Run with PowerShell"
+   - Or right-click `NetworkCheckApp.ps1` → "Run with PowerShell"

 2. **Run a speed test**
    - Click the **Speed Test** tab